|AtlantiCape Inspections, LLC||P.O. Box 3350||7809 Wellington Ave., Margate NJ 08402||Phone (609) 431-0202|

 THE DAY OF INSPECTION

 You are invited to accompany your inspector on the inspection.
 Keep in mind that you will receive a detailed report with concise explanations and detailed, annotated photographs so in the event you are not able to attend, you will see exactly what you would have seen on the actual visit.
+Planning to attend?
+I recommend that you ask your real estate agent to attend as well, especially if you plan on bring along family members or contractors.
 If you are the prospective buyer, please be aware that the inspector's insurance does not cover you in the event you accidently damage the owner's property during the course of the inspection.

 THE INSPECTION WALK-THROUGH